Sneha22SP/Azure_Capstone/README.md

 ### :dizzy: Results

-*TODO*: What are the results you got with your automated ML model?
-What were the parameters of the model?
-How could you have improved it?
+**Results of AutoML** :- The experiment showed that VotingEnsemble is the best performing model with a score = 0.9218579454785403.

-(need to write about the votingensamble description)
+The parameters of the pre-fitted by the model is shown below

 ### :dizzy: Parameters of the fitted model